bitcastza/mumbleice/README.md

 ## Production (Docker)
 The Docker image is recommended for running in production.
-The configuration file can be mounted to `/mumbleice.yml`.
+The configuration file can be mounted to `/mumbleice.yml` or configuration can be done using environment variables.
 The file location can be changed with the `MUMBLEICE_CONFIG_FILE` environment variable.

 All configuration options can be set using environment variables: